-- disable all other control or operating modes,
+- disable all other control or operating modes;

-- permit operation of hazardous functions only by control devices requiring sustained action,
+permit operation of hazardous functions only by control devices requiring sustained action;

-- permit the operation of hazardous functions only in reduced risk conditions while preventing hazards from linked sequences,
+- permit the operation of hazardous functions only in reduced risk conditions while preventing hazards from linked functions,

-- prevent any operation of hazardous functions by voluntary or involuntary action on the machine's sensors.
+- prevent any operation of hazardous functions by intentional or accidental action on the machine's sensors.

-If these four conditions cannot be fulfilled simultaneously, the control or operating mode selector must activate other protective measures designed and constructed to ensure a safe intervention zone.
+If the four conditions specified in Paragraph 4 of this Item cannot be fulfilled simultaneously, the control or operating mode selector must activate other protective measures designed and constructed to ensure a safe intervention zone.